ThatsVie/atlas-web_back_end/README.md

 This project covers the functionality and applications of ES6 Promises, focusing on understanding asynchronous operations in JavaScript.
 Various tasks implement and handle promises using methods like `.then()`, `.catch()`, and `Promise.allSettled()`, alongside employing `async/await` syntax.

 To view a README.md file for ES6 Promises visit [this link.](https://github.com/ThatsVie/atlas-web_back_end/blob/main/ES6_promise/README.md)

+## Python - Variable Annotations

+This project focuses on understanding and applying variable annotations in Python.
+Python is a dynamically-typed language, meaning variable types are set at runtime upon assignment.
+In Python 3, type annotations allow developers to specify expected types for variables, parameters, and return values, enhancing code readability and validation.

+To view a README.md file for Python - Variable Annotation visit [this link.](https://github.com/ThatsVie/atlas-web_back_end/blob/main/python_variable_annotations/README.md)

+## Python- Async Function

+This project covers asynchronous programming in Python using coroutines and the async/await syntax to handle concurrent tasks.
+It demonstrates managing multiple asynchronous operations, measuring performance, and creating tasks with the asyncio library.
+It covers concepts like running coroutines concurrently, measuring execution time, and managing tasks which is ideal for optimizing I/O-bound operations such as web requests or database queries.

+To view a README.md for Python- Async Function visit [this link.](https://github.com/ThatsVie/atlas-web_back_end/blob/main/python_async_function/README.md)